The tale of the rundown row home that turned into a gold mine.

 The actual project would cost north of $100,000.00 which means I had needed to get creative and find a way to fund the difference.
 As a result, I opened three credit cards that provided zero interest for the first 12-18 months.

 The renovation would take 3-4 months and I knew the house would provide strong cash flow once my future roommates moved in.
 The balance of the three credit cards peaked at around $25,000 in total.
-This debt was daunting to look at every month it essentially was an interest free loan; a loan that I paid back in 8 months without having to pay a single penny of interest.
+This debt was daunting to look at every month but it served as an interest-free loan.
+I paid back the balance in 8 months without having to pay a single cent of interest.

 Scope of Work